 Dr. Clark has also received certification in Ayurveda, the ancient medical tradition of India.
 Her professional interests focus on innovative healthcare delivery, human development and the cultivation of vibrant living.
 Dr. Clark’s studies have led her study suffering, well-being, and their implications in redefining health in the 21st century.
 More information can be found on her website

-She has presented regionally and nationally on the topics of palliative care, resilience and self-care for healthcare professionals.
+She has presented regionally and nationally in the fields of executive medicine and palliative care well as on the topics of well-being, purpose, and resilience.

-Dr. Clark earned her Bachelor’s degree from the University of Kansas in Lawrence, Kansas in 1994.
-She obtained her medical degree from the University of Kansas School of Medicine in Kansas City, Kansas in 2003.
-She completed her internship and residency at the Medical University of South Carolina in Charleston, South Carolina in 2004 and 2007 respectively.
-She completed the Harvard Medical School Palliative Care Education and Practice Program in 2009 and the Chopra Center Perfect Health Teacher’s training in 2017.
+Dr. Clark earned her Bachelor’s Degree in Business Administration and East Asian Studies from the University of Kansas in Lawrence, KS in 1994.
+She obtained her Medical Degree from the University of Kansas School of Medicine in Kansas City, KS in 2003.
+She completed her Internal Medicine-Pediatrics internship and residency at the Medical University of South Carolina in Charleston, SC in 2004 and 2007, respectively.
+She completed the Harvard Medical School Palliative Care Education & Practice Program in 2009 and most recently, the Chopra Center Perfect Health Teacher’s training in 2017.

 Dr. Clark’s personal interests include spending time with her husband and two children, traveling, reading and cooking.
 You can follow Dr. Clark on LinkedIn.